sergeLabo/Skandal3.0/README.md

 ## Installation
-Tested on Linux Mint 15
+Tested on Linux Mint 15 and Linux Mint 17

 See: